STEP BY STEP GUIDE ON HOW TO REMODEL YOUR KITCHEN

 5-Fixtures and Hardware:

-Stuff from the kitchen sink, faucet, and cabinet handles add character to your kitchen.
+Stuff from the kitchen faucet and sink, cabinet handles add character to your kitchen.
 Favor durability over appearance but still make sure they fit into your overall design.
 We provide samples to your home for you to be able to view in your kitchen's light, as colors and textures.

 DEMOLISHING YOUR OLD KITCHEN